-Learn more on the NBP website
+Learn more about NBP

 Follow NBP on Facebook and Instagram.

-ABOUT THE AFRICAN WILDLIFE FOUNDATION
+ABOUT AFRICAN WILDLIFE FOUNDATION

 The African Wildlife Foundation (AWF) is the primary advocate for the protection of wildlife and wild lands as an essential part of a modern and prosperous Africa.
 Founded in 1961 to focus on Africa’s conservation needs, we articulate a uniquely African vision, bridge science and public policy, and demonstrate the benefits of conservation to ensure the survival of the continent’s wildlife and wild lands.

 For interviews with representatives of African Wildlife Foundation regarding the Nature's Best Photography exhibition at CNH, email Patrick Mitchell of AWF in Washington, D.C.

 Children’s National Hospital, based in Washington, D.C., celebrates 150 years of pediatric care, research and commitment to community.
 Volunteers opened the hospital in 1870 with 12 beds for children displaced after the Civil War.
 Today, 150 years stronger, it is among the nation’s top 10 children’s hospitals.
 It is ranked No. 1 for newborn care for the fourth straight year and ranked in all specialties evaluated by U.S. News & World Report.
 Children’s National is transforming pediatric medicine for all children.